Robinson a doubt for England

 Should Robinson be unavailable, Craig Overton and Jack Leach can both expect to play having previously been fighting for one spot.
 Overton and Leach finished with two wickets apiece, with the former also showing his all-round skills by taking a fine catch.

-England had time to push for victory with the CWI side 123 for seven, but captain Joe Root was happy to shake hands on a draw.
+England had time to push for victory with the CWI side 123-7, but captain Joe Root was happy to shake hands on a draw.

 Dan Lawrence (48) and Ben Foakes (43) had started the day at the crease, pausing their knocks to stand shoulder to shoulder with the hosts as a mark of respect for Warne and Marsh.